e-zz/MixTex-OCR-WebRebuild/README.md

 ## Running the Project

 ### 1. Startup
-You can launch the application by running the `.run.sh` script, or use `python start.py` as an alternative.
+You can launch the application by running the `start.sh` script, or use `python start.py` as an alternative.

 After successful startup, by default the frontend will use http://localhost:3000 port, and the backend API will be available at http://localhost:8000.